Spooks4576/GhostESP_Legacy/README.md

 ## Acknowledgments

-- A big thank you to [JustCallMeKoKo](https://github.com/justcallmekoko/ESP32Marauder) for providing the base project.
+- A big thank you to [JustCallMeKoKo](https://github.com/justcallmekoko/ESP32Marauder) for a base to work with.
 - Gratitude to [thibauts](https://github.com/thibauts/node-castv2-client) for the initial insights and inspiration on the CastV2 protocol.
 - Appreciation to [MarcoLucidi01](https://github.com/MarcoLucidi01/ytcast/tree/master/dial) for the motivation and groundwork on the DIAL protocol which helped in porting it to the ESP32.